facebook pixel Skip to main content

 Republicans hope this last-minute move will help them retain control of the House by creating a firewall to protect against the president’s record low popularity.
 They should know better.
 They were the ones who helped create so many congressional districts gerrymandered to elect more Black Members of Congress in the first place.

-In 1988, Lee Atwater became chairman of the Republican National Committee (RNC) and made redistricting a central national objective.
 Atwater tasked Ben Ginsberg, then general counsel to the RNC, to lead the redistricting effort.
 Ginsberg’s strategy was highly unconventional and breathtakingly audacious.
+In 1982, Congress amended the Voting Rights Act to allow for the creation of majority minority districts.
+The bill was passed by a Democratic House of Representatives and Republican Senate and signed by President Ronald Reagan.
+But Democratic leaders throughout the country did little in response.
 Black voters in the South had often supplied the margins for White Democratic incumbents without getting a realistic chance to elect Black representatives of their own.
 Rep. Bobby Scott later told Jeffrey Toobin that, before the 1990s, White Democrats often kept African American percentages around 35 or 40 percent, enough to help White Democrats win but not enough to elect Black Democrats.

 Atwater and Ginsberg used the Voting Rights Act as a shield and a sword.
 Today, many Republicans are effectively discarding both.
+That’s why University of Texas at Dallas political science professor Thomas L. Brunell calls it “dummymandering.”

 Today, Republicans believe they could gain as many as 17 seats by this year’s redistricting strategy and many Democrats fear they are right.
-It’s not.
+They’re not.
 President Trump lost more than 40 seats in the House in 2018.
 President Barack Obama lost more than 60 in 2010.
 Today, President Trump’s approval rating is lower than Richard Nixon’s was the month he resigned.

-David Graham’s Atlantic analysis notes that to create more Republican-favored districts, GOP legislators must spread their voters more thinly, and if Democrats perform well, Republican candidates can find themselves at risk.
+David Graham’s analysis in The Atlantic notes that to create more Republican-favored districts, GOP legislators must spread their voters more thinly, and if Democrats perform well, Republican candidates can find themselves at risk.
 AP reported that Texas Republicans saw a prior gerrymander’s advantage erode in 2018, when Democrats flipped two seats that had been considered safe for Republicans during a backlash against Trump.
-That’s why University of Texas at Dallas political science professor Thomas L. Brunell calls it “dummymandering.”

 If Black Democratic voters are no longer packed into protected districts, they do not vanish.
 Motivated by their disenfranchisement, their votes may well determine whether this year’s Republican gerrymander becomes a firewall or a firestorm that engulfs them.